quicwg/base-drafts/draft-ietf-quic-http.md

 corresponding data stream.

-If a promised push stream is not needed by the client, the client SHOULD send a QUIC REQUEST_RST on the promised stream with an appropriate error code (e.g.
+If a promised push stream is not needed by the client, the client SHOULD send a QUIC DISINTEREST on the promised stream with an appropriate error code (e.g.
 HTTP_PUSH_REFUSED, HTTP_PUSH_ALREADY_IN_CACHE; see {{errors}}).
 This asks the server not to transfer the data and indicates that it will be discarded upon receipt.